Zinc and the common cold: Effectiveness

-Interactions

-Some lozenge formulations do not contain enough zinc to effectively reduce the lengths of colds; some of them contain ingredients that bind zinc, like citric acid, which prevent the zinc from working.

 Safety

+High doses of zinc have been given to patients with various diseases for several months without concerns, and zinc is a standard treatment for Wilson's disease, which usually means taking high doses long-term.

 There have been several cases of people using zinc nasal sprays and suffering a loss of sense of smell.
 In 2009 the US Food and Drug Administration issued a warning that people should not use nasal sprays containing zinc.

-Excessive zinc intake may result in an unpleasant taste and/or nausea.

 Mechanism of action

 The hypothesized mechanism of action by which zinc reduces the severity and/or duration of cold symptoms is the suppression of nasal inflammation and the direct inhibition of rhinoviral receptor binding and rhinoviral replication in the nasal mucosa.
-Zinc has been known for many years to have an effect on cold viruses in the laboratory.
-In the arteriviridae and coronaviridae families of virus that also cause the common cold, in vitro studies found that zinc ionophores block the replication of those viruses in cell culture.